How to Start a Profitable Blog Step-by-Step

 I’m not a tech nerd but the StartUp plan seemed a little too basic for what I needed, so I chose the GrowBig plan.

 You can use the GrowBig plan for multiple websites and it’s geared towards bloggers who are still in growth mode.

-The price was right at $5.95 per month and I chose to pay for one year of hosting to start.
-You can get a discount if you pay for two or three years of hosting up front.
+Plus, you can get a discount if you pay for two or three years of hosting upfront.

 Step 2: Plug in your domain

 The great thing about starting a blog with Siteground is that you don’t have to buy your domain name separately; you can get your domain when you set up your hosting plan.

 You should already have a domain name in mind and all you have to do is click “Register a New Domain” and type it into the box.

 Of course, you can also start a blog with Siteground if you’ve already purchased a domain somewhere else.